Baeus seminulum

-Baeus seminulum, which has no common name, is a species of parasitic wasp found in western Europe.
+Baeus seminulum is a species of parasitic wasp found in western Europe.
 Its known hosts are spider eggs, especially of the families Araneidae and Theridiidae.

 Description

 Females do not have any wings, instead they ride on adults female spiders until it lays eggs.
 The male's wings are narrow and feature long marginal setae, with the longest marginal setae nearly as long as the maximum wing width.
 The hind wing is 8.5 times its maximum width, with the longest marginal setae measuring 1.6 times the maximum wing width.